plaidml/tpp-mlir/lib/TPP/GPU/README.md

 ## TPP MLIR with GPU support
 This setup assumes that the LLVM with GPU support is set as `$CUSTOM_LLVM_ROOT`.

-The GPU support is disabled by default and can be enabled with the CMake flag `-DTPP_GPU=ON`.
+The GPU support is disabled by default and can be enabled with the CMake flag `-DTPP_GPU=cuda|vulkan`.

 ```sh
 cd tpp-mlir/build